How many times have you thought you made the wrong choice?

 No one has a crystal ball.
 Not you, not I can see into the future, either to anticipate consequences or to foresee our changing needs, wants & desires.

 We make decisions based on what we know at the time.
-We don’t ever intend to cause harm to ourselves & we never intentionally set out to make the “wrong” choice.
+We don’t intend to cause harm to ourselves or set out to make the “wrong” choice.

 Related Posts: